Other commentary from the latest public sector finances data can be found on the following pages:

 Download this table Table 9: Revisions to public sector net borrowing.xls .csv

-Revisions to central government current receipts in the financial year-to-December 2020
+Revisions to central government current receipts in the financial year-to-November 2020

 Download this table Table 10: Revisions to central government current receipts.xls .csv

-Estimates of central government tax receipts and National Insurance contributions presented in this bulletin are partially based on official projections published by the Office for Budget Responsiblity (OBR).
-Currently these forecasts incorporate estimates published in their Economic and fiscal outlook – November 2020 (EFO – November 2020).
+Estimates of central government tax receipts and national insurance contributions presented in this bulletin are partially based on official projections published by the OBR.
+This month we have updated these forecasts to incorporate estimates published in their Economic and fiscal outlook – November 2020 (EFO – November 2020).
+This update has resulted in revisions to previous estimates of some taxes such as VAT and corporation tax that rely on a larger proportion of forecast data than others in their estimates for more recent months.

 Section 12 explains the challenges of measuring the effects of the coronavirus pandemic on tax receipts and discusses the recording of tax receipts in some detail.

-Revisions to central government current expenditure in the financial year-to-December 2020
+Revisions to central government current expenditure in the financial year-to-November 2020

 Download this table Table 11: Revisions to central government expenditure.xls .csv

-This month we reduced our previous estimates of job furlough payments under the Coronavirus Job Retention Scheme (CJRS) by £2.0 billion in the financial year-to-December 2020.
+This month we reduced our previous estimates of job furlough payments under the Coronavirus Job Retention Scheme by £2.8 billion in the financial year-to-November 2020.

 These data are recorded within subsidies paid by central government in Table 11.

-As a result, we have increased our estimates of current transfers paid by central to local government by £1.3 billion in the financial year-to-December 2020.
-Local government borrowing was reduced by an equal and offsetting amount over the same period.
+This month we have increased our estimates of current grants paid by central to local government by £1.2 billion in the financial year-to-November 2020.
+While central government borrowing increased by £1.2 billion as a result of this update, local government borrowing was reduced by an equal and offsetting amount over the same period.

 Revisions to public sector net debt and net cash requirement